Dynastinae: As pests

 Some species, such as the coconut rhinoceros beetle (Oryctes rhinoceros), can become major pests, e.g., in tree plantations.
 Usually though, beetle population densities are not as high as in some other pest insects, and they typically prefer food trees which are already sick or dying from some other cause.
 Some species' larvae, however, will attack healthy trees or even root vegetables, and when they occur in large numbers, can cause economically significant damage.
 The fungus Metarhizium majus is a proven biocontrol agent for beetle infestation in crops.

 Uses

 Rhinoceros beetles have become popular pets in parts of Asia, due to being relatively clean, easy to maintain, and safe to handle.
 Also in Asia, male beetles are used for gambling fights.
 Since males naturally have the tendency to fight each other for the attention of females, they are the ones used for battle.
 To get the two male beetles to lock in combat, a female beetle is used, or a small noisemaker duplicating the female's mating call.

+There is an illegal trade in rhino beetles which forms part of a broader insect trafficking network catering to exotic pet enthusiasts and trophy collectors willing to pay for rare and culturally popular specimens.